mikegcoleman/docker101-linux/part-3/README.md

 Reply from 10.0.0.2: bytes=32 time<1ms TTL=64
 ```

 > Note: In some cases it may take a few seconds for the Windows client to find the alpine host resutling in PING timeouts.
+If this happens, simply retry the above command.

 ## Deploying Swarm services